nixworks/public/news/2005/08/19/README.md

 ##### Pope Benedict XVI
 ### [ Pope Benedict XVI speaks inside a synagogue at World Youth Day 2005 about the Judeo-Christian relationship.
 He also speaks with Protestant and Orthodox Christians about upcoming challenges within Christianity. ](/news/2005/08/19/pope-benedict-xvi-speaks-inside-a-synagogue-at-world-youth-day-2005-about-the-judeo-christian-relationship-he-also-speaks-with-protestant.md)
-_Context: Eastern Orthodox Church, World Youth Day 2005, Protestantism, Judeo-Christian, Pope Benedict XVI, synagogue_
+_Context: Eastern Orthodox Church, Protestantism, Judeo-Christian, synagogue, World Youth Day 2005, Pope Benedict XVI_

 ##### Sunni
 ### [ 3 members of the main Sunni Arab political party in Iraq are kidnapped and killed as they put up posters urging people to vote in the upcoming elections in Mosul. ](/news/2005/08/19/3-members-of-the-main-sunni-arab-political-party-in-iraq-are-kidnapped-and-killed-as-they-put-up-posters-urging-people-to-vote-in-the-upcom.md)
-_Context: political party, Iraq, Arab, Mosul, Sunni_
+_Context: Arab, Iraq, Mosul, political party, Sunni_

 ##### Pierre Nkurunziza
 ### [ Pierre Nkurunziza of the National Council for the Defense of Democracy-Forces for the Defense of Democracy, a former rebel leader of the Hutu majority in Burundi, has been elected unopposed as the new President of Burundi by the parliament, the first president chosen through democratic means since the start of the civil war in 1993.
 He will be sworn in on 27 August. ](/news/2005/08/19/pierre-nkurunziza-of-the-national-council-for-the-defense-of-democracy-forces-for-the-defense-of-democracy-a-former-rebel-leader-of-the-hu.md)
-_Context: Parliament of Burundi, Hutu, 27 August, Pierre Nkurunziza, Burundi Civil War, President of Burundi, National Council for the Defense of Democracy-Forces for the Defense of Democracy, Burundi, elected unopposed_
+_Context: Hutu, President of Burundi, elected unopposed, Burundi, National Council for the Defense of Democracy-Forces for the Defense of Democracy, Parliament of Burundi, Pierre Nkurunziza, 27 August, Burundi Civil War_

 ##### Northern Ireland Secretary
 ### [ Former Northern Ireland Secretary Mo Mowlam has died in a hospice at the age of 55. ](/news/2005/08/19/former-northern-ireland-secretary-mo-mowlam-has-died-in-a-hospice-at-the-age-of-55.md)